British tennis player's Sonay Kartal's tattoos explained

-Sonay Kartal tattoos: British tennis player's body art explained as she takes on Russian Anastasia Pavlyuchenkova at Wimbledon
+Sonay Kartal tattoos: British tennis player's body art explained as she plays Russian Anastasia Pavlyuchenkova at Wimbledon

-The tennis player, who grew up training with Emma Raducanu, is one of the breakout stars of this year’s tournament and competes in the fourth round today against 34-year-old Russian Anastasia Pavlyuchenkova.
+The tennis player, who grew up training with Emma Raducanu, is one of the breakout stars of this year’s tournament and is competing in the fourth round against 34-year-old Russian Anastasia Pavlyuchenkova.
 She is the last remaining British woman in the tournament.

-at 5ft 4in, Kartal is the shortest player left in the women’s draw, and is ranked 51st in the world, although this is likely to change for the better after Wimbledon.
-As well as her energetic game, one of Kartal’s most distinctive features is her 14 tattoos.
+At 5ft 4in, Kartal is the shortest player left in the women’s draw, and is ranked 51st in the world, although this is likely to change for the better after Wimbledon.
+As well as her energetic game, one of Kartal’s most distinctive features is her body art - she has 14 tattoos, and seems to enjoy talking about them.

 Sonay Kartal’s 14 tattoos